Aakhri Daao: Plot

-Ravi (Jeetendra) is professional safecracker.
-In one of heists, the owner of the safe is murdered by the cunning duo of Sawan (Danny Dengzongpa) and Julie (Padma Khanna).
+Ravi is professional safecracker.
+In one of heists, the owner of the safe is murdered by the cunning duo of Sawan and Julie.
 Ravi becomes implicated in the murder despite being innocent.
-He decides to abscond and lands in a remote estate owned by a rich man (Satyendra Kapoor).
+He decides to abscond and lands in a remote estate owned by a rich man.
 He becomes the estate's manager.
-Reena (Saira Banu), the daughter of the estate owner, grows to respect Ravi and eventually they fall in love.
+Reena, the daughter of the estate owner, grows to respect Ravi and eventually they fall in love.
 Sawan and Julie also arrive at the estate and soon they try to blackmail Ravi into burgling the safe of his employer.
 They succeed in scaring him into submission and he agrees to pull this one final heist for them.
 Meanwhile, Reena finds out the truth and lashes out at him for his duplicity.
 She eventually understands that Ravi is not a bad person at heart.
 Sawan, sensing Ravi's reluctance, decides to coerce him into cracking the safe by threatening to harm Reena.
 He eventually betrays his accomplice Julie who confesses to their misdeeds to the police as she lies mortally wounded.
 Ravi gives chase to Sawan.
 He manages to subdue him and recover what they had stolen from the estate's safe.
-Ravi is acquitted of all previous charges and gets married to his lady love, Reena.
+Ravi is acquitted of all previous charges and marries Reena.